David McCallion

 Breast Cancer sucks big time, but as a man in a predominately pink world that is Breast Cancer, it’s a lonely place because those like you are rare, and rarer still are those who openly talk about it.

-When we talk to each other, we realise we are not alone in this battle, and it’s really okay to talk.
+When we talk to each other, we realize we are not alone in this battle, and it really is okay to talk.

 Share this story: